Dido Fontana

 Dido Fontana is an Italian photographer.

 Life and work

 Fontana was born in Mezzolombardo, Trentino-Alto Adige/Südtirol in the North of Italy, and spent much of his childhood in his father's darkroom.

 His work might appear spontaneous, however, every detail is carefully planned.

-Fontana has collaborated with magazines and web zines such as Ginza, Playboy, and Tissue.
+Fontana's photographs have been featured in magazines and web zines such as Ginza, Playboy, and Tissue.
 In 2014, one of his photos was exhibited at the Minneapolis Institute of Arts show The Art of Murder.